Updated on 09/01/2023

 And companies in the Utilities sector know this very well.
 These companies are strengthening and integrating marketing and customer service departments.
 They are making their processes digital, interactive, multi-channel, and customer-oriented.

 That’s why giants like Engie, Enel, Fastweb, and A2A have chosen to rely on a company like Doxee, who is specialized in digitization services, personalized and interactive CCM, and video marketing, activities that put the spotlight on the customer.
-Precisely for these services and for this approach, CIOReview has included Doxee in the list of the 20 most promising technologies for the world of Utilities in 2018.

 Therefore, personalization is the frontier in the world of customer service, and it Utility companies take advantage of personalization to reduce customer churn rate.
 How? “knowing” each user, talking to him in one-to-one, understanding and predicting his needs, and being ready in the right place at the right time.